 with domain $[0,2]$ and let $\mu_n(\al)$ be the periodic extension of $\mu_n^*$ to $\mathbb{R}$.
 In Figure \ref{fig-picard}, we show approximations (using 200 Picard iterations) of curves with affine curvatures $\mu_{2/3}$, $\mu_{2/5}$, $\mu_{3/5}$, and $\mu_{3/8}$, initial conditions $\gamma(0)=(0,0)$, and $A_0=I$.

 It is important to note that the affine analog to Lemma \ref{lem-closed} is not valid.
-Indeed, it is shown, for instance, in Example 7.2 in \cite{kogan-olver2003}, that in contrast with the Euclidean case, the total equi-affine curvature $\int \mu d\al$ of a closed curve is not topologically invariant, and thus it can not be used to determine wether the curve is closed or open.
+Indeed, it is shown, for instance, in Example 7.2 in \cite{kogan-olver2003}, that in contrast with the Euclidean case, the total special affine curvature $\int \mu d\al$ of a closed curve is not topologically invariant, and thus it cannot be used to determine whether the curve is closed or open.
 Moreover, as remarked in \cite{Verpoort} on p.~421, there does not exist a function of $\mu$ whose integral is a topological invariant.
-With this in mind, it is worth noting that the approximations of the curves with equi-affine curvatures $\mu_{2/5}$ and $\mu_{3/5}$ appear to be closed, while the curves with the affine curvature functions $\mu_{2/3}$ and $\mu_{3/8}$ show no sign that they would close if their domain was extended.
+With this in mind, it is worth noting that the approximations of the curves with special affine curvatures $\mu_{2/5}$ and $\mu_{3/5}$ appear to be closed, while the curves with the affine curvature functions $\mu_{2/3}$ and $\mu_{3/8}$ show no sign that they would close if their domain was extended.